 Black Friday is one of the biggest shopping holidays of the year.
-It always takes place on the last Friday of November.
-This year (2023) it takes place on the 24th of November.
-This is a prime time for you to get fresh eyeballs on your products, find new customers and enjoy a revenue boost. 🤑
+It’s a prime time for you to get fresh eyeballs on your products, find new customers and enjoy a revenue boost. 🤑

-There are lots of growing online retailers out there getting creative with their Black Friday campaigns.
+This year (2024) it takes place on the 29th of November.
+There are lots of growing online retailers who’re gearing up with some creative Black Friday campaigns.
 If you're feeling stuck on how Black Friday fits into your ecommerce marketing strategy, or don't know where to start, here's some inspiration to get you going.

 Should you bother with Black Friday?